 Treaty of Le Goulet

-John and Philippe of France reached an agreement where Philippe would gain The Vexin and a cash payment and John would remain overlord of his lands in France.
+John and Philip of France reached an agreement where Philip would gain The Vexin and a cash payment and John would remain overlord of his lands in France.

 1200 (24th August)